The Garden of Gethsemane

 31.779402°N, 35.240197° E

-The Garden of Gethsemane in mentioned specifically only twice in the King James Bible (Matthew 26:36, Mark 14:32) and is referenced in John 18:1 and Luke 22:40.
+Only twice in the King James Bible translation is the Garden of Gethsemane specifically mentioned (Matthew 26:36, Mark 14:32).
+It is referred to in John 18:1 and Luke 22:40.
 It is located on the western foot of the Mount of Olives, beyond the brook Kidron, and is only a short distance from Jerusalem.
 The villages of Bethany and Bethphage are also located very near the mount.

-Although John calls the area where Gethsemane is located a garden, it was not a garden we would think have today.
-Rather than a place to grow vegetables and other foods, it was a place where the planting and harvesting of trees producing olives, pomegranates and figs took place.
-In Gethsemane there exists some olive trees that were planted roughly nine hundred years ago.
+Although John calls the area where Jesus' betrayal took place a garden, it was not the same kind we would have today.
+Rather than a place to grow vegetables and other foods, it was a place where the planting and harvesting of trees producing olives, pomegranates, and figs took place.
+Today, some olive trees still exist that were planted roughly nine hundred years ago!

 Judas betrayed Jesus in the garden of Gethsemane right after the disciples finished what is commonly called 'the Last Supper.'
-The arrest of Christ, which was against both Roman and Jewish law, occurred just after midnight on Wednesday, April 5 in 30 A.D.
+The arrest of Christ occurred even though it was contrary to both Roman and Jewish law.
+Our Savior was “officially” arrested after midnight on Wednesday, April 5 in 30 A.D.
 The arrest would soon lead to Jesus' crucifixion later in the day.

-It was in Eden, the Garden of God, where man received the kiss of life.
-Man 'returned the favor' by giving Jesus (who was God in the flesh) the kiss of death in Gethsemane's garden.
+In a final note of irony, it was in Eden where man received the kiss of life.
+Mankind 'returned the favor' by giving Jesus, through the person of Judas, the kiss of death in the garden of Gethsemane.